Common Causes of Oven Fires

 Electric ovens have heating elements that can spark a blaze.
 Turn off your electric oven if you see sparks or if it is not working properly.

 Gas ovens may develop leaks that can lead to explosions.
 Immediately call the utility company if you smell gas; the odor indicate a leak around your oven or stove.

-Oven fires often happen because of a buildup of grease and other cooking byproducts if you do not clean your oven regularly or thoroughly.
+Oven fires often happen due to a buildup of grease and other cooking byproducts, from not clean regularly or thoroughly.
 Even dust can trigger an oven blaze if it gets thick enough.
-Clean your oven regularly, especially if you spill something or food boils over inside of it, and use only appropriate cleaning products.
+Clean your oven regularly, especially if you spill something or food boils over inside of it.
+Only use appropriate cleaning products.

-- Never open the oven door if you see a fire inside.
-Otherwise, the flames could burn you, ignite your clothing, or spread outside of the appliance.
+- Never open the oven door if you see a fire The flames could burn you, ignite your clothing, or spread outside of the appliance.

 - Turn off the heat and see if the fire dies out on its own.

 - Use a fire extinguisher if the flames spread outside of the oven through the top, sides, or bottom.